onward-web/montonio-php/README.md

 $paymentData = array(
-    'amount'                    => 5.00, // Make sure this is a float 'currency'                  => 'EUR', // currently only EUR is supported 'merchant_reference'        => 'my-order-id-1', // the id you can identify the order with 'merchant_name'             => 'Some Company OÜ',
+    'amount'                    => 5.00, // Make sure this is a float 'currency'                  => 'EUR', // Currently only EUR is supported 'merchant_reference'        => 'my-order-id-1', // The order id in your system
+    'merchant_name'             => 'Some Company OÜ',
     'checkout_email'            => 'test@montonio.com',
     'checkout_first_name'       => 'Montonio',